Shredder (Teenage Mutant Ninja Turtles): The Next Mutation

 In Ninja Turtles: The Next Mutation, Shredder (portrayed by Patrick Pon, voiced by Doug Parker) is still the Turtles' sworn enemy.
 This time, however, Venus uses her powers to make the Oroku Saki from within taking control of Shredder's mind.
 After the Foot Clan disbands, he ends up living on the streets.
 Later, the Dragon Lord's rank warriors attack him to get a medallion that was in his possession.
 Splinter saves him and takes him to the Turtles' lair to protect him.
 It was hinted that Shredder might possibly go back to his old ways, but the show was canceled soon after that episode.

 In the show, Shredder wore a general attire similar to the one he wore in the second film, but with a heavily altered helmet/mask due to the lesser budget for the TV series as compared to the movies, which had allowed for more detailed props and costume pieces.
 Shredder appeared only a few times in the show, due to the main antagonist of the series being a draconic being from another dimension and thus supplanted Shredder as the Turtles' nemesis.

 2003 animated series

-Various individuals have assumed the mantle of the Shredder in the 2003 animated series, all of whom, except for Karai, are voiced by Scottie Ray, and are considered as the most vile and ruthless incarnations of the character in the entire franchise.
+Various individuals have assumed the mantle of the Shredder in the 2003 animated series, all of whom, except for Karai, are voiced by Scottie Ray and considered as the most vile and ruthless incarnations of the character in the entire franchise.
 In the episode "Tempus Fugit", a possible future is shown in which the Utrom Shredder, Tengu Shredder and Cyber Shredder are engaged in a war for control of New York City.